zhiyelee/mdserver/README.md

 Static http server with markdown supported.

-Like the famous `SimpleHTTPServer` in python, `mdserver` can start a http server with given directory(default to current directory) as the `DocumentRoot`.
+`mdserver` can start a http server with given directory(default to current directory) as the `DocumentRoot`.
 U can also specify the port.

+Beside `markdown` files, mdserver` supports most of the common used file types, include `html`, `json`, and other static files like `js`, `css`, and `png` etc. Due to those, `mdserver` can also be simply used as a alternative to the `python -m SimpleHTTPServer`.

 ## Installation